 Here are over 125 report card comments for kindergarten, preschool, grade, or college.
 This article will help teachers construct thoughtful comments on students’ progress at school, irrespective of student’s level.

-Remarks For Students’ Performance
+Short Remarks For Students’ Performance

 It is a vital part of teachers’ duty to remark on their students’ performance at the end of the term, quarter, and/or year.
 Teachers comment on students’ progress helps the students, parents, and even the teachers themselves keep track of a student’s progress in school work.

 This task may be overwhelming for teachers as it has to be penned down specifically for each student.
 This write-up will help assist the teacher in this task.

 Below are 20 remarks for students’ performance that can be a part of your student’s report card this year.
 It’s a compilation of both encouraging remarks for good students, and motivational remarks for weak students.

 And yes, some are positive comments for students performance and remarks for average students.
 No matter which group the student may belong, here are short remarks for students to inspire them.

 1. Sam pays full attention in class and this is reflected in his results.
 He did very well in all subjects, including science and math.
 I hope he keeps it up.